mit-orcd/orcd-docs-edit/docs/recipes/gromacs.md

 ### Install GROMACS

-Selet a version on the [GROMACS website](https://ftp.gromacs.org/pub/gromacs/).
-Then dowload and extract the tar ball.
+Select a version on the [GROMACS website](https://ftp.gromacs.org/pub/gromacs/), then dowload and extract the tar ball.
 ```
 cd ~
 mkdir gromacs